zrepl/zrepl/docs/index.rst

 Getting started
 ~~~~~~~~~~~~~~~

-The :ref:`10 minutes tutorial setup <tutorial>` gives you a first impression.
+The :ref:`10 minute quick-start guides <quickstart-toc>` give you a first impression.

 Main Features
 ~~~~~~~~~~~~~